Riley Elementary School

 - Riley is a Title I School which uses federal money to improve the educational program offered to students for the purpose of increasing student achievement.
-Title I at Riley is a schoolwide program that provides access to the supplemental services made possible through federal Title I dollars to all students in the school, regardless of socioeconomic status.
+Title I at Riley is a schoolwide program that provides access to the supplemental services made possible through federal Title I dollars to all students in the school, regardless of socio-economic status.

-- We have a full-time counselor as well as a Family Involvement Assistant to work with our students and their families.
+- We have a full-time counselor, as well as a Family Involvement Assistant to work with our students and their families.

-- Included in our student body are two Functional Academics classes for students in our district with special needs.
+- Included in our student body are two functional academics classes for students in our district with special needs.

 - We participate in the Fresh Fruits and Vegetables program.

 - All of our students have access to the fine arts, particularly music and dance.
-We participate in the Beverly Taylor Sorenson Arts Program.
+We participate in the Beverly Taylor Sorenson Arts program.

 - We have an outstanding after school program, which focuses on meeting the needs of our students as learners.

-- Riley Elementary School is implementing a Community School Garden, giving students first-hand experience in science skills and learning.
+- Riley Elementary School is implementing a community school garden, giving students first-hand experience in science skills and learning.

 - Teachers have planning time built into the school day three times per week.
 They participate in teacher collaboration time twice per week.
-This happens while students are in specials.

 - We honor students of the month from each classroom at a special assembly every month.
 Students are also recognized for scoring 70% or higher on district interims, outstanding and improved attendance, and demonstrating the characteristics of a growth mindset.